armory/docs/content/en/continuous-deployment/armory-admin/terraform-enable-integration.md

 Configure profiles that users can select when creating a Terraform Integration stage:

 1. Within the `SpinnakerService`, at `spec.spinnakerConfig.profiles.terraformer`
-2. Add the values for the profile(s) you want to enable.
+2. Add the profiles you would like to enable to enable.
 The following example adds a profile named `pixel-git` for an SSH key secured in Vault.
 Additional profile examples can be found at [Types of credentials](#types-of-credentials)

    ```yaml
    - name: pixel-git # Unique profile name displayed in Deck